Arabia Felix: Etymology

-The French term L'Arabie Heureuse ("Happy Arabia") comes from a poor translation from Latin.
-This area being the best irrigated of the peninsula, it was called "Fertile Arabia".
-One of the earliest such maps, dated 1654, was produced by the French cartographer Nicolas Sanson.

 History

 The southwestern corner of the peninsula experienced more rainfall in ancient times and was thus much greener than the rest of the peninsula, enjoying more productive fields.
 The high peaks and slopes are capable of supporting significant vegetation and river beds called wadis help make other soil fertile.
-In 26 BC, Aelius Gallus under Augustus' order led a military expedition to Arabia, but after some beginning successes he was obliged by the unhealthy climate and epidemic to desist in the conquest of the area.

 Part of what led to Arabia Felix's wealth and importance to the ancient world was its near monopoly of the trade in cinnamon and spices, both its native products and imports from India and the Horn of Africa.
 Strabo says that Arabia Felix was composed of five kingdoms, one each of warriors, farmers, "those who engage in the mechanical arts; another, the myrrh-bearing country, and another the frankincense-bearing country, although the same countries produce cassia, cinnamon, and nard."